 In this article, we’re going to go over everything Singapore expats need to know about living in Singapore, including when to be there, where to live, and what there is to do, as well as options for obtaining residence and how to go about investing and banking.

-The city-state of Singapore is a popular expat destination, with people from many different cultures now living in Singapore.
+The city-state of Singapore is a popular expat destination, with people from many different cultures living there.
 The country has four official languages: Malay, English, Tamil, and Mandarin.

-Singapore is known for being clean and safe.
-It boasts one of the freest economies in the world and has some of the most stable and safe banks.
+Singapore is among the cleanest and safest countries in the world.
+It also boasts one of the freest economies and has some of the most stable and safe banks.

 There are many expats in Singapore due to the country’s popularity amongst global citizens.
-In the past, Singapore was known as the place to be for going offshore.
 Over the years, Singapore has grown and advanced, making it harder now to get residence than it was in the past.
 Still, it is possible to get Singapore residency and start enjoying all Singapore has to offer.